sciZer0/7/v/README.md

 The enormous benefit from voting, among others, is as follows,

-> **The more tokens are being locked for voting, the less tokens in real circulation.**
+**The more tokens are being locked for voting, the less tokens in real circulation.**

 The Vote blockchain’s democratic system consists of the following elements:

-* Competitive Quadratic Voting System (in-built)
+* Competitive Quadratic Voting System (inbuilt)
 * Hyde Park